rmtsoa/ont_tutorial_pinfish/Static/TutorialPreamble.md

 This tutorial requires a computer workstation running a Linux operating system.
 The workflow described has been tested using **`Fedora 29`**, **`Centos 7`**, and **`Ubuntu 18_10`**.
 This tutorial has been prepared using the **`Rmarkdown`** file format.
 This utilises *markdown* and the document also contains chunks of embedded **`R code`** that are dynamically executed during the report preparation - see @R-rmarkdown for more information.

 The described analytical workflow makes extensive use of the **`conda`** package management and the **`snakemake`** workflow software.
 These software packages and the functionality of **`Rmarkdown`** provide the source for a rich, reproducible and extensible tutorial document.

-The workflow contained within this Tutorial performs a bioinformatics analysis using the whole human genome as an example.
-There are some considerations in terms of memory and processor requirement.
-Indexing the whole human genome for sequence read mapping using **`minimap2`** (performed within **`pinfish`**) will use at least **`18 Gb`** of memory.
-The minimal recommended hardware setup for this tutorial is therefore an 4 threaded computer with at least 16 Gb of RAM and 15 Gb of storage space.

-The **`conda`** package management software will coordinate the installation of the required bioinformatics software and their dependencies.

 As a best practice this tutorial will separate primary cDNA sequence data (the base-called fastq files) from the **`Rmarkdown`** source, and the genome reference data.
 The analysis results and figures will also be placed in a separate working folders.
 The required layout for the primary and reference data is shown in the figure below.
 This minimal structure will be prepared over the next sections of this tutorial.
 The cDNA sequences to be analysed must be placed within the folder called **`RawData`**, the reference genome and annotation files must be placed in the folder named **`ReferenceData`**.